 The Advocacy Summit is open to any United States citizen.
 The agenda will be catered towards urologists and urologic professionals within the various practice settings.

 There is no registration fee to attend the 2019 Annual Urology Advocacy Summit.
 Attendees will be responsible for travel to/from the event and any personal meals not associated with the conference.

-Program materials will be available in early 2019.
+Program materials will be available one week prior to the start of the summit.
 Please check back at that time to find issue briefs and other important information.